dalesgit/logseq/pages/Conversation about rooms.md

 - # Florida room
 	- MPS would like to discard CD's and DVD's.
 	- She would like to discard Math books.
+	- DH observes that "no AC" is destructive to electronics and especially to books.
+- # Garage
+	- Sell the Miata for more space.
+MPS accepts that she needs to take the lead.
+Needs to be cleaned and photos taken.